Lioneltristan/sudoku/README.md

 # sudoku identifier and solver
 I have built a program to identify and solve a sudoku grid from almost any background.

+You can try it out here: https://lionelssudoku.herokuapp.com/ It still sometimes confuses the numbers, particularly the 1s and 7s, because the algorithm has been trained on north-american handwritten digits.
+I will fix this when I have time to collect a seperate dataset and retrain the algorithm.

 Here is an example of a raw image: